 Child custody and support issues are often emotional and highly contested.
 Both parents commonly want to maintain their full custody of the children, but this is not possible when the marriage is dissolved.
 The court therefore must keep the best interests of the children in mind when deciding who gets legal and physical custody, what the parenting time schedule is to be, and other important aspects of the children’s upbringing.
 The court must also use the Indiana child support guidelines to determine who pays child support and how much should be paid.
 Both custody and support can be later modified by motion upon various showings by the moving party.

-Discrete and Hardworking Indianapolis Family Law Lawyers Eager to Assist You with Filing for Divorce
+Discrete and Hardworking Indianapolis Divorce & Family Law Lawyers Eager to Assist You with Filing for Divorce

-If you are contemplating a divorce, Eskew Law, LLC can help make the process as painless as possible.
+If you are contemplating a divorce, Eskew Law, LLC has divorce lawyers in Indianapolis who can help make the process as painless as possible.
 Our family law attorneys can assist you with filing, negotiating with your former spouse, and handling difficult and emotional issues.
 We take this privilege and responsibility seriously for all of our clients throughout Indianapolis and Central Indiana.
 To speak with a compassionate Indianapolis divorce lawyer today, call Eskew Law LLC at (317) 974-0177.